afsalthaj/afsalthaj.github.io/src/content/blog/shapeless-and-applicative-functors-for-validations.md

 category: 'the-lab'
 ---

-_This blog was originally published on [Medium](https://afsal-taj06.medium.com/shapeless-and-applicative-functors-together-a-typical-use-case-433111f0a69f)._

----

-_(Work in progress, there are typos and inconsistencies, so excuse)_

 This is a quick deep dive into shapeless and Scalaz applicative builder pattern working together and solving a use-case for better understanding.
 You may well be tweaking further to get your stuff done based on what is presented here.